SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-18-gradient-descent.md

 ![<sup>**Figure 2**: Unlike in gradient descent, the value of the cost function does not necessarily decrease with each iteration in stochastic gradient descent.
 Even if the error on one particular training example is reduced, it is possible (and in the beginning, almost as likely) that the error on the *entire* training set will increase.
 With proper tuning of the learning rate, however, stochastic gradient descent will approach the same minimum as gradient descent.
 (Source: [BogoToBogo](http://www.bogotobogo.com/python/scikit-learn/images/Batch-vs-Stochastic-Gradient-Descent/stochastic-vs-batch-gradient-descent.png))</sup>](../assets/gradient-descent/comparison.png){ width=80% }

-Though it may not be imminently obvious, theory assures us that if the learning rate $\gamma$ is reduced appropriately over time, and the cost function satisfies certain properties, stochastic gradient descent will *also* converge.
+Though it may not be immediately obvious, theory assures us that if the learning rate $\gamma$ is reduced appropriately over time, and the cost function satisfies certain properties (i.e. convexity), stochastic gradient descent will *also* converge.

 Finally, it is worth noting that there is a middle-ground between gradient descent and stochastic gradient descent, called mini-batch gradient descent.
 Mini-batch gradient descent uses a randomly selected subset, or *mini-batch*, of \\(b\\) training examples at each iteration, instead of just one.
 Some definitions of SGD actually refer to minibatch gradient descent.
-In practice, batching can lead to a more stable trajectory than in SGD, and, perhaps surprisingly, better performance as well, given that the gradient computation is properly vectorized.[^2]
+In practice, batching can lead to a more stable trajectory than in SGD, and, perhaps surprisingly, better performance as well, given that the gradient computation is properly vectorized.[^3]

 ### Parallelization?